 Before we discuss treatment options for Plantar Fasciitis, you should understand exactly what this condition is and how it is caused.
-Simply put, Plantar Fasciitis is an inflammation of the fibrous band of tissue that runs from the heel of your foot to the base of each toe.
+Simply put, Plantar Fasciitis is an inflammation and break down of the fibrous band of tissue that runs from the heel of your foot to the base of each toe.
 This fibrous band is called the plantar aponeurosis or the plantar fascia.
 It is shaped like a fan starting from a small bony prominence on the bottom of the heel and extending down the foot to the toes.
 One of the main functions of the plantar fascia is to support the arch of the foot.
 A good healthy arch in the foot improves the biomechanics of your walk and helps you avoid complications from other foot conditions.

 One of the most common causes of Plantar Fasciitis is the shortening of the plantar fascia.
 If your foot is held for long periods of time in a position where your toes are pointed, the plantar fascia may become shortened.
 This is because tissues adapt to the stresses put on them.
 This principle is based off of Wolf’s law, that form follows function and vice-versa.
 If you hold the plantar fascia or any body tissue in a stretched position for a prolonged period of time, it will begin to take on the stretched shape.
 Other materials besides body tissues do this also.
 For example, the neck of a T-shirt will become permanently deformed if it is stretched too much..
 Within the body muscles, tendons, or ligaments that are in a shortened position for any length of time will become tighter and shorter.